brimstone-/APCompSci/Projects/TextEditorFinal/README.md

 * Tabs!

 ### Notes
-This was made with the help of an extra library called the RSyntaxTextArea made by GitHub user bobbylight.
+This was made with the help of an extra library called [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) made by GitHub user bobbylight.
-His repository can be found [here](https://github.com/bobbylight/RSyntaxTextArea).

 I also used a library called [JTatto](http://www.jtattoo.net/) for my theme